-I am a theoretical astrophysicist working primarily on problems that involve study of fluid dynamics (including magnetohydrodynamics -- MHD), turbulence, plasma processes and the resulting acceleration, transport, and emissions of high energy particles (cosmic rays).
-Our efforts center on a broad range of astrophysical contexts ranging from supernova remnants in the galaxy on parsec scales, to high powered plasma jets associated with radio galaxies on kiloparsec scales, to the formation and evolution of galaxy clusters, especially the plasma media filling them on megaparsec scales.
-We often focus on the complex interactions among these diverse phenomena and their consequences.
-Much of our work involves numerical simulations carried out largely using codes developed in our group.
-The example image is a volume rendering showing the distribution of magnetic field in a 3D MHD simulation of a radio galaxy that has encountered a strong crosswind, as it might through the motion in a cluster of galaxies.
+I am a theoretical astrophysicist working primarily on problems that involve study of fluid dynamics, turbulence, plasma processes and the resulting acceleration, transport, and emissions of high energy particles (cosmic rays).
+Our focus includes the formation of galaxy clusters and diagnostic signatures of the dynamics of the hot plasmas that fill the clusters.
+Much of our work involves numerical simulations.
+The example image is a volume rendering showing the distribution of magnetic field in a 3D MHD simulation of a radio galaxy that has encountered a strong crosswind, as is common for radio galaxies in clusters.

 I am interested in clusters of galaxies, their origins out of large-scale structure and their continuing evolution.
 My focus is on the intracluster medium, which I study through the accompanying radio and X-ray emission.
 I am also interested in radio galaxies, both in and out of clusters, how they evolve and interact with their surrounding medium, and how we can use them to probe the cosmological evolution of the ionized intergalactic medium I am involved with several next-generation radio surveys using total and polarized intensity emission to study these questions.